Az-otrope/Starbucks-users-segmentation-and-promotion-targetting/README.md

 **Receive many offers but don't convert (green)** <br>
 - frequently receive offers but never open nor complete

 Currently, the offers are *significantly spent on one wrong audience*, who don’t interact with the offers.
-This group is the second largest in size for this test.
-Based on the segmentation analysis, we can now better target the right groups that convert well to boost profit.
+This group is the second largest group receiving offers for this test.
+Based on the segmentation analysis, we can better target the right groups that convert well to boost profit.
 We can continue to send out offers that are discount and BOGO since they drive customers' buying decisions.
 The reward value also excites customers.<br>

 ![clusters](img/clusters.png)<br>